Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: SW profiling and characterization

-Fig.~\ref{fig:SWprofile}a shows the measured $\delta$ as a function of ion position along the axial direction $\x$ with $\Delta = -1$ GHz, fit to a SW profile with Gaussian envelope.
-We measure a larger $\gamma$ after GS cooling of the axial mode (black points and fits) as compared to simply after Doppler cooling (purple).
-Near the center of SW profile, we measure $\gamma = 10.83(3)$ (Fig.~\ref{fig:SWprofile}b).
-Measured phonon numbers and associated wavefunction extent after the GS cooling employed would result in $\gamma_0 \approx 20$ (see Methods).
-The difference between $\gamma_0$ and our measured $\gamma$ may be explained by residual carrier coupling at the node with Rabi frequency 9.5$\%$ of the SW anti-node, potentially from $E$-field noise and associated ${\sim}20$~nm-level fluctuations in trap position (see Methods).
+To measure the $\delta$'s spatial dependence in the SW and thereby $\gamma$, we start by optically pumping ions into the $\Sp$ state.
+After a $\lambda=729$~nm probe pulse detuned by $\Delta_{729}$ from the $\Sp \leftrightarrow |3D_{5/2}, m_j = +1/2\rangle$ with $\lambda=397$ nm light incident through the SW couplers, we then measure population remaining in $\ket{4S_{1/2}}$.
+The $\Delta_{729}$ values corresponding to minimum remaining population correspond to the AC-stark-shifted transition frequencies at any position within the SW.
+Fig.~\ref{fig:SWprofile}a shows the resulting populations measured, for $\Delta_{397}/2\pi = -1$~GHz, as a function of the ion position along the axial direction $\x$.
+Fits of the excitation spectrum at each position allow determination of $\delta$, the AC stark shift on $\Sp$.
+The measured $\delta$s are shown in Fig.~\ref{fig:SWprofile}b, and fit to a SW profile with Gaussian envelope, both for an ion cooled to the motional ground state along the axial direction and only Doppler cooled.
+We measure a larger $\gamma$ after ground-state cooling of the axial mode (black points and fits) as compared to simply after Doppler cooling (purple).
+Near the center of SW profile, the fits indicate $\gamma = 10.83(3)$ for ground-state-cooled ions.
+Measured phonon numbers and associated wavefunction extent after the cooling employed would result in $\gamma_0 \approx 20$ (see Appendix~\ref{App:motstate}).
+The difference between $\gamma_0$ and our measured $\gamma$ would be explained by residual carrier coupling at the node with Rabi frequency 9.5$\%$ of the SW antinode.
+Approximately $20$~nm-level fluctuations in trap position on timescales shorter than those over which we average for the Stark shift measurements would account for the discrepancy between $\gamma_0$ and $\gamma$, which may be due to $E$-field noise and resulting jitter in the equilibrium trap position (see Appendix~\ref{App:motstate}).